-Stock futures add to gains following Nasdaq rebound
+Stock futures trade mixed following Nasdaq rebound

 Asian stock prices followed Wall Street higher on Wednesday following a rally for major tech companies.

-The Nikkei 225 in Tokyo advanced 0.1%, the Hang Seng in Hong Kong added 0.5% and China's Shanghai Composite Index was off 0.1%.
+The Nikkei 225 in Tokyo advanced less than 0.1%, the Hang Seng in Hong Kong added 0.5% and China's Shanghai Composite Index was off 0.1%.

 Wall Street's benchmark S&P 500 index closed up 1.4%, led by gains for Apple, Amazon and other tech majors.
 The Nasdaq composite index, dominated by tech shares, surged 3.7% for its biggest gain in four months.